Kusumkar-Deeepak/QuizProctor/README.md

 For both registration and login, we used the `axios` library to handle HTTP requests and the `toast` notification library to show success or error messages based on the response from the backend.
 Authentication tokens are stored in `localStorage` for maintaining the user's session.

+**3) Made the Routes Safe**
+To ensure the security of the application, we implemented route protection mechanisms.
+This ensures that only authenticated users (admin or teacher) can access certain routes, such as the admin dashboard and teacher-specific pages.

+- **JWT Authentication**: We used JSON Web Tokens (JWT) to manage user sessions.
+When users log in, a token is generated and stored in `localStorage`.
+This token is then used for subsequent requests to authenticate the user.
+- **Route Protection**: We added a layer of route protection by checking the presence of the JWT token before allowing users to access certain routes.
+If the token is not available or is invalid, users are redirected to the login page.
+This ensures that unauthorized users cannot access sensitive areas of the application.

+These improvements mark the foundational work for the project, ensuring a solid structure for the user interface and authentication system.
+The project is now ready for further features and enhancements as we continue to build out its functionality.